 A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website at: www.frc.org.uk/auditorsresponsibilities.
-This description forms part of our Auditor's Report.
+This description forms part of our Auditors' Report.

-Use of Report
+Use of our report

-This Report is made solely to the Academy Members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the Academy Members those matters we are required to state to them in an Auditor's Report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Academy and its Members as a body, for our audit work, for this Report, or for the opinions we have formed.
+This Report is made solely to the Trust's Members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
+Our audit work has been undertaken so that we might state to the Trust's Members those matters we are required to state to them in an Auditors' Report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Academy and its Members, as a body, for our audit work, for this Report, or for the opinions we have formed.

-Mr Gary Miller (Senior Statutory Auditor) For and on behalf of
+Mr Michael Cooper-Davis (Senior Statutory Auditor)

-Price Bailey LLP

-Chartered Accountants Statutory Auditors Causeway House Dane Street Bishop Stortford Hertfordshire CM23 3BT
+for and on behalf of Price Bailey LLP Chartered Accountants Statutory Auditors Causeway House 1 Dane Street Bishop's Stortford Hertfordshire CM23 3BT